-North Carolina libraries will provide expansive, user-focused services that enable community-wide growth.
+North Carolina libraries will provide inclusive, user-focused services that enable community-wide growth and transformation.

-02. Expanding Access
+02. Equitable Access

-North Carolinians will have expanded access to information and technology needed to learn, live, govern, and work.
+North Carolinians will have equitable access to information and technology needed to learn, live, govern, and work.

-03. Responsive Organizations
+- 03. Responsive Organizations

-North Carolina libraries will be places that that all people find welcoming and accessible through sustainable organizational practices focused on community needs, development, and responsiveness.
+North Carolina libraries will be places that all people find welcoming and accessible through sustainable organizational practices focused on inclusion, development, and community responsiveness.